 New York is one of several states that recognizes the doctrine of pure comparative fault.
 If you contributed to your injury, the compensation you receive from your claim would be proportional to your contribution to the injury.

 Pure comparative fault benefits you as a plaintiff who is partially at fault for your condition.
 Even if the court were to find that your conduct was a significant contributing factor in the cause of your injuries, you could still recover for the percentage of fault attributable to the doctor, hospital, or other treatment providers you are claiming against.

 For example, if your injuries and damages have a value of $1 million, but it is determined that your conduct was 40% of the cause of the injuries and damages, the $1 million would be reduced by that 40%.
 Therefore, you should be able to recover $600,000.

 We Will Calculate Your Damages for Your Medical Malpractice Claim

-The legal team at Friedman & Simon, L.L.P. are passionate advocates for the injured.
+The legal team at Friedman & Simon, L.L.P. passionately advocates for the injured.
 Our staff of multilingual professionals is ready to assist you in your native tongue of Greek, Bengali, Tamil, Spanish, or Kannada.

 Our lawyers will investigate your case to identify the medical negligence that caused your injury.
 We will thoroughly document all your losses, consulting with, as may be called for, medical experts, vocational rehabilitation specialists, life care planners, and economists who support your claim.
-Because we work on a contingency basis, you pay us only when and if we win a settlement or judgment for your medical malpractice lawsuit.
+Because we work on a contingency basis, you pay us only when and if we win a settlement or judgment for your medical malpractice claim or lawsuit.